CopterExpress/charuco_calibration/README.md

 You can check visual quality of calibration by viewing undistorted images from camera after the process of calibration.

 Also, you can use [undistortion node](https://github.com/CopterExpress/clever_tools/blob/master/clever_tools/src/undistort_camera.py) from [clever_tools](https://github.com/CopterExpress/clever_tools) package to publish indistorted image to topic.
 You can view it using web_video_server or rqt_image_view ROS packages.

+## Use the calibration

+Put the calibration file to the required directory for the program which requires it.
+For example, in the [clever](https://github.com/CopterExpress/clever) package the calibration file should be placed to the [camera_info](https://github.com/CopterExpress/clever/tree/master/clever/camera_info) folder and the path to the calibration file should be specified in the [main_camera.launch](https://github.com/CopterExpress/clever/blob/master/clever/launch/main_camera.launch#L22) file.